Licensing Industry in Hong Kong

 Licensing activities between Hong Kong and the rest of the world can be partly reflected in the cross-border payments for the use of intellectual properties.

-- As blockbuster films are keen to have simultaneous releases in various markets to maximise the global buzz, international co-productions are becoming popular and contributing to a rise of cross-border entertainment properties in the global licensing market.
+- As blockbuster films are keen to have simultaneous releases in various markets to maximize the global buzz, international co-productions are becoming popular and contributing to a rise of cross-border entertainment properties in the global licensing market.
 For instance, Warner Bros is successful in creating a continued revenue stream from Harry Potter through various types of licensing deals.
 For example, the Wizarding World of Harry Potter at Universal Orlando, a 20-acre theme park opened in 2010, was the result of the licensing partnership between Warner Bros and Universal.

-- The internet and mobile commerce is affecting international licensing business.
+- The Internet and mobile commerce is affecting international licensing business.
 Characters, fads, brands and fashion trends now travel at hyper-speed across the markets, cutting short the time needed to get a product from licensed concepts to retail shelves.
 With increased internet penetration and the possession of electronic gadgets in Asia, digital media, online videos and games, such as Angry Birds, play an active role for licensed product promotion.
 Social media, particularly Facebook, is also an important channel for marketing new properties.
 Meanwhile, the characters of mobile games and social networking platforms, such as LINE Friends, are popular licensed properties in Asia.

 - Collaborations or co-branding among retailers and licensors have become popular in recent years.
 Through partnership with international licensors, licensees or retailers launch limited editions or character specific collections.
 For examples, LINE had set up permanent store and pop-up stores for selling LINE Friends merchandise.
 The company also collaborated with local Hong Kong illustrators to launch special editions LINE stickers in the app.
 Bandai licensed the cartoon character Gundum to Times Square for the Gundum docks at Hong Kong II exhibition.
+The Japanese cartoon character Tapu Tapu the Panda by Futaba Ltd (Japan) collaborated with Chung Hwa Book Company (HK), and organised the "Tapu Tapu the Panda" promotional event at two branches of the bookstore.

 - The Asian Licensing Association was established by Hong Kong industry leaders in 2011, aiming to promote Hong Kong as an international licensing hub.
 The Innovative Entrepreneur Association organised the first Cross Industry Matching Showcase in the same year, which aimed to provide a platform for business synergy between local licensors (e.g. character creators and graphic designers), licensing agents and enterprises.